SaschaC/mds_skills_hackathon/report.md

  - Natural language expoplanet querying:
   - Create list of possible query types
   - Further develop context free grammar for NL to XPath translation
-  - Create custom functions for more complex searches not supported by ElementTree package or use libxml2 package instead.
  - Develop dialogue flow to guide user queries.
 For example, adding the possibility to request more info for a given search result, save search results.
  - Start Mars Weather querying implementation.